-Workers Should Join."
-This Ruthenberg pamphlet will be the basic pampalet thruout the Ruthenberg Drive.
-THINK OF THE SUSTAINING vesterday in deals involving William AT SPECIAL PRICES On American Labor Conditions It does not matter if you already own any or all of these three splendid little pamphlets.
+PITTSBURGH, August 2. - There are three newspapers instead of five as the result of the sale or consolidation of four of the five newspapers THINK OF THE SUSTAINING yesterday in deals involving William On American Labor Conditions It does not matter if you already own any or all of these three splendid little pamphlets.
 We ask you to purchase them for yourself-or for othersfor their fine propaganda value.
-In order to enable everyone to do this little bit-the price has been set extremely low, BLOOD AND STEEL An exposure of the 12-hour day in the steel in.
+In order to enable everyone to do this little bit-the price has been set extremely low.
+BLOOD AND STEEL An exposure of the 12-hour day in the steel industry.
+By Jay Lovestone

-By Jay Lovestone UNEMPLOYMENT Why it occurs and how to fight it.
+UNEMPLOYMENT Why it occurs and how to fight it.

 By Earl R. Browder THE BANKRUPTCY OF THE AMERICAN LABOR MOVEMENT By Wm.
-Z. Foster Forty cents worth of books which we will send to any address in the country for 25.
-CENTS NOTE: Books offered in this column on hand in limited qualitities.
-All orders cash and filled in turn as received.
+Z. Foster Forty cents worth of books which we will send to any address in the country for 25 CENTS Books offered in this column on hand in limited quantities.
+All orders cast and filled in turn as received.